 Why It Is Done

-Carbon dioxide laser surgery is done when:
+Carbon dioxide laser treatment is done when:

 - Abnormal cell changes found on a Pap test have been confirmed by colposcopy and cervical biopsy.